Shrey0561/The-Exit-Equation-HR-Attrition-Analysis-Excel-Dashboard-/README.md

  * Which employee cohorts are most at risk of leaving?

 ## Dashboard Preview Section
-The dashboard below summarizes key attrition metrics such as department-level churn, job role risks, and satisfaction breakdowns.
-This was built using Excel, it enables quick diagnosis of high-risk segments.
+The dashboard below summarizes key attrition metrics, including department-level churn, job role risks, and satisfaction breakdowns.
+This was built using Excel, enabling quick diagnosis of high-risk segments.

 ![Dashboard Preview](dashboard_preview.png)